Fish Island, London: Post-war and recent regeneration

 Following the war, the area changed greatly as local industries shifted to "low employment uses", such as waste disposal, timber yards and warehouses, and much of the population left the area.
 Houses and local amenities were cleared and converted to industrial use.
 As a result, by the 1970s, the area became almost exclusively light industrial in nature and was virtually devoid of other uses, with many waste disposal sites and warehouses.

 During the 1990s, the area saw an expansion of new creative industries and an influx of artists, who converted old and dilapidated warehouses into studios or lofts.
 It is claimed that the area had the highest density of artists in Europe in the 1990s and Fish Island, together with neighbouring Hackney Wick, became better known for its local art scene than its industry.

 In the early 2000s, Fish Island received new attention given its proximity to the site of the Queen Elizabeth Olympic Park, the venue for the London 2012 Olympics.
 Local councils identified Fish Island, together with Hackney Wick, as key areas for regeneration as part of the development for the Olympic Games.
 As a result, the area saw the construction of a number of large residential and mixed use buildings, with more planned for completion in later years.
 This regeneration of the area and the associated increase in living cost and property prices led many to draw parallels with the gentrification of Shoreditch in the late 1990s, with the Daily Telegraph calling Fish Island "the new Shoreditch" in 2016.

 Governance

-Fish Island falls within the parliamentary constituency of Bethnal Green and Bow within the London Borough of Tower Hamlets.
+Fish Island falls within the London Borough of Tower Hamlets and the parliamentary constituency of Stratford and Bow.
 The electoral ward it falls within is the Bow East ward.

+Accessibility

+The areas waterways are crossed by a number of bridges.
+The Hertford Union Canal is crossed by a footbridge called Roach Point Bridge, while the Lee Navigation is crossed by Carlton Bridge (also known as Monier Bridge) which carries Bassett Road across the river.
+The Lee Navigation is also crossed by a footbridge called Stour Bridge.
+There are also a number of bridges over the main branch of the River Lea, a short distance further east.